-HF's first debt maturity will be a GBP85m loan in May 2016 (the next maturity beyond that is GBP325m due in March 2017).
+HF's first debt maturity will be a GBP325m note due in March 2017 (the next maturity beyond that is GBP275m due in March 2019).
 In the meantime, interest payments will need to be met from cash received from HSP, there are no other sources of cash available and no specific liquidity is kept at HF.
 HSP will not be permitted to upstream cash to HF if it fails to meet certain tests, generally performance related, but also related to the maintenance of adequate liquidity at HSP.

 The liquidity of the HF group as a whole is considered good for at least the next 12 to 18 months.
 Operating cash flow after tax is significant and positive in each quarter, with a peak over the summer months of each year.
-As at 31 Mar 2014, HF group had GBP2 billion of undrawn revolving credit facilities in HSP with several maturity dates between December 2015 and April 2018 (mostly Class A Debt availability but some Class B Debt) with good covenant headroom and over GBP300 million cash.
+As at 30 June 2014, HF group had GBP1,725 million of undrawn revolving credit facilities in HSP with several maturity dates between December 2015 and April 2018 (mostly Class A Debt availability but some Class B Debt) with good covenant headroom and over GBP700 million cash.
 HSP has very successfully improved its debt maturity profile over the past couple of years, extending the liquidity horizon and increasing the average maturity of its debt.
-HSP faces maturities of EUR 750 million in 2014 and GBP 300 million and USD 500 million in 2015, though some of these maturities have been prefunded by issuances of GBP 785 million since April and a further GBP 100 million already committed and to be cash-settled in September.
+HSP faces maturities of GBP 300 million and USD 500 million in 2015, though these maturities are largely covered by the group's cash position.